Hitansh159/nasa-ontology/README.md

 Project is based on python Flask framework and D3 for graph genration with help of basic ML

-pip install rank_bm25 nltk gensim flask numpy json pickle re
+pip install rank_bm25 nltk gensim flask numpy json sklearn re

 ## Installation
 <hr>